Weak weak approximation for certain quadric surface bundles: Introduction

-where $\widetilde{V_b}$ is a desingularisation for $V_b$ (the group on the right hand side is independent of the choice of desingularisation).
-This means that Hassett--Pirutka--Tschinkel had to explicitly construct a non-trivial element, specifically the quaternion algebra $(x/z,y/z)_{\CC(V_b)}$, in the ($\CC$-)Brauer group of $V_b$.
-The major novelty of this paper is to use the techniques employed by Hassett--Pirutka--Tschinkel (and others in the area) over \emph{non algebraically closed} fields in order to apply them, for the first time, to the study of problems of a Diophantine nature.
+Our motivation for studying the particular class of varieties that we do comes from a recent breakthrough by Hassett--Pirutka--Tschinkel \cite{HPT} on classical rationality problems in algebraic geometry.
+They were able to show for the first time that rationality is not deformation invariant in families of complex fourfolds.
+A key part of the proof was to show that there exists a non-trivial element in the (complex) Brauer group of the variety defined by equation \eqref{eq:eqn} with The major novelty of this paper is to use ideas inspired by Hassett--Pirutka--Tschinkel (and others in the area) over \emph{non algebraically closed} fields in order to apply them to the study of problems of a Diophantine nature.

+Varieties defined by equations of the form \eqref{eq:eqn} may fail weak approximation (as discussed at the end of Section \ref{sec:invs}).
+We recall the following slightly weaker notion regarding the qualitative distribution of rational points. \begin{definition} Let $X$ be a smooth projective variety over a number field $k$ and let $S$ be a finite set of places of $k$.
+We say that $X$ satisfies weak approximation away from $S$ if the image of the diagonal map from $X(k)$ to $\prod_{\nu \in \Omega \setminus S} X(k_{\nu})$ is dense. \end{definition} A variety $X$ satisfying this property for a certain finite set $S$ is said to satisfy \emph{weak weak approximation}, a property with close connections to the inverse Galois problem \cite[$\S$3.5]{SerreGalois}.
+A number of recent papers have studied weak weak approximation including (but not limited to) for del Pezzo surfaces \cite{wwasam, wwadp2}, cubic hypersurfaces and double elliptic surfaces \cite{wwanonrational,wwajulian,wwarankjump} and even for certain Campana orbifolds \cite{wwacampana}.

-The main result of this paper is to completely understand when weak approximation does and does not hold for the varieties appearing in Theorem \ref{thm:BMOoo}. \begin{theorem} Let $k$ be a number field and $X/k$ the biprojective variety in $\PP^3 \times \PP^2$ defined by the equation
+The main result of this paper is to establish weak weak approximation for the varieties appearing in Theorem \ref{thm:BMOoo}. \begin{theorem} Let $k$ be a number field and $X/k$ the biprojective variety in $\PP^3 \times \PP^2$ defined by the equation

-where $F$ is a non-degenerate ternary quadratic form over $k$ such that If $F$ takes only positive values in all real embeddings, then $X$ satisfies weak approximation.
-Otherwise, $X(k_{\nu})$ has two connected components for $\nu$ real and weak approximation holds in one but may fail in the other. \end{theorem}
+where $F$ is a non-degenerate ternary quadratic form over $k$ such that Let $S \subset \Omega_k$ denote the set of archimedean places and places above the rational prime 2.
+Then $X$ satisfies weak approximation away from $S$.
+Moreover, if $F$ takes only positive values in all real embeddings, then we may reduce $S$ to just the primes above 2. \end{theorem}

+\begin{remark} That weak approximation is controlled by the archimedean places and places above 2 is a consequence of Proposition \ref{prop:locconst}, which states that the Brauer--Manin obstruction is trivial for these varieties at non-archimedean places above odd primes. \end{remark}